 Below is a comparison of 7 cardio machines to help identity which machine may be the best option for each individual.

-When determining what cardio machines burn the most calories it is important to recognize the metabolic equivalent of a task (MET).
-MET is a simple way to determine the intensity of an exercise.1
+When deciding which cardio machines burn the most calories, it’s crucial to consider the metabolic equivalent of the exercise (MET).
+MET is a simple way to determine the intensity of an exercise.3

 For example, a sedentary activity such as sitting may equal to 1.5 or fewer METs, body weight exercises may produce moderate intensity such as 4-5 METS, and high-intensity activities such as running or kickboxing may be between 7-9 METs.

-The intensity or MET of an exercise will have a big impact on the number of calories burned and may even have a larger impact than duration.2
+The intensity or MET of an exercise will have a big impact on the number of calories burned and may even have a larger impact than duration.4

 1. Elliptical